The world's amazing lost cities recently rediscovered

 Pompeii, Italy

-Today Pompeii is one of the most popular tourist attractions in the world, with over two million annual visitors.
-It’s astonishing to see this world trapped in time with the colours of the wall paintings as fresh as if they had just been done.
-And the excavations still continue with much of the city yet to be uncovered and surprising secrets still being unravelled.
-This city became a UNESCO World Heritage Site in 1997.
+Today Pompeii is one of the most popular tourist attractions in the world, with around four million annual visitors.
+It’s astonishing to see this world trapped in time, with wall paintings almost as vibrant as they were in the Roman era.
+The excavations still continue, with much of the city yet to be uncovered and surprising secrets still being unravelled.
+Pompeii became a UNESCO World Heritage Site in 1997.

 Caral, Peru